MATH-1700-WBP01

 - Reading from the textbook:

-- Section 11.2 “Unit vectors” (pages 623&624);
+- Section 11.2 “Unit Vectors” (pages 623&624);

 - Section 11.2 “Applications” (pages 625&626).

-- Reading homework due
+- Reading homework due on July 7 Tuesday

 (write this by hand on paper and submit it on Canvas):